 1. Different Operating Systems: A computer having a 32-bit processor can only have the 32-bit operating system.
 However, a 64-bit processor can have both, 64-bit and 32-bit versions of an operating system.
 Its functionality may however not be as effective with the 32-bit operating system.

 2. Varying Performance: The most significant difference between the two is their speed of carrying out different tasks.
 The number of bits determines the number of calculations a processor performs in a second, hence affecting the speed and performance.
 64-bit processors come in dual, quad, six and eight core versions of computing.
 The higher the number of cores, the greater the number of calculations performed per second and thus, the greater the speed.
 This is the reason 64-bit processors are said to give greater speed, processing power, and performance.

-> Another factor that provides the basis of differentiating between the two processors is the maximum amount of memory that they support.
+3. Maximum Memory: Another factor that provides the basis for differentiating between the two processors is the maximum amount of memory that they support.
 Note that we’re talking about RAM (Random Access Memory) here.
 A 32-bit computers can support only 4 GB memory at maximum.
 On the other hand, a 64-bit computer is capable of supporting large memory amount.

-> Currently, 64-bit has the maximum capability of supporting up to 192 GB of RAM however theoretically 64-bit processors can support up to 16.8 million Terabytes (TB) of RAM (eventually dismissing all future restrictions on RAM size).
+Currently, 64-bit has the maximum capability of supporting up to 192 GB of RAM however theoretically 64-bit processors can support up to 16.8 million Terabytes (TB) of RAM (eventually dismissing all future restrictions on RAM size).
 This feature is specifically essential when using software programs for engineering, graphic designing, and video editing because these applications require a lot of calculations to be performed to render the images.

-> 4. Compatibility: It is also important to note that almost all 32-bit programs are supported by 64-bit processors whereas 64-bit programs are not supported by 32-bit processors.
+4. Compatibility: It is also important to note that almost all 32-bit programs are supported by 64-bit processors where as 32-bit processors do not support 64-bit programs.
 This means that 64-bit processors have better compatibility and higher availability in term of software.